tux3/qTox-blog/_posts/2016-08-10-Hello-World.md

 You might be wondering why a Blog is needed, if there is already one under `tox.chat`.

 Well, this too didn't work.
-The answer to query about a post for new qTox release was that there's not enough to write to mandate a blog post. :(
+The answer to a query about a post for the new qTox release was that there's not enough to write to mandate a blog post. :(

-So, qTox Blog was needed :)
+So, a qTox Blog was needed :)

-There are no artificial limits on posting to qTox blog – the only requirements
+There are no artificial limits on posting to the qTox blog – the only requirements are:
-are:

 * a bit of knowledge about making a pull request on GitHub
 * Markdown formatting
-* related to qTox
+* being related to qTox

-To add a post, one needs to just add a file in [`_posts/`] directory, named `YYY-MM-DD-Name-of-post.md` in [blog's repository].
+To add a post, one needs to just add a file in the [`_posts/`] directory, named `YYY-MM-DD-Name-of-post.md` in [blog's repository].
 For real world examples one can always look at other posts.

-For more information about how to blog, [Jekyll docs] might come useful.
+For more information about how to blog, the [Jekyll docs] might come useful.

 # Linux repositories

-As mentioned earlier, qTox is available on variety of distributions.
+As mentioned earlier, qTox is available on a variety of distributions.
 This is possible thanks to [Anton Batanev], who not only [packages Tox clients] on [OpenSUSE Build Service], but also maintains [`pytoxcore`] – Python bindings to `toxcore`.